oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-005.png "Create the container database TDE Master Key")

-## Task 5: Create a master encryption key for pluggable database PDB1:
+## Task 5: Create tagged master key for pluggable database PDB1:
 If the PDB **creates a master key**, that master key can only go into the wallet that is owned by the CDB$ROOT, automatically making the PDB a united PDB.

  To create a master encryption key for the pluggable database **pdb1**, run the following command: